Skip to Content

 What do you do at Camp America?

 There are various roles but most roles include teaching a certain activity and taking care of a group of children throughout the day.
+It is important to fully understand Camp America expectations before applying.

 Does Camp America pay you?